 Two of these tests are done with absolutely no tools at all and usually take about 10 minutes or so to do. the other one is done using a engine compression tester and checks to see if the head gasket has burned between two cylinders.

 All three tests are explained in detail and in step-by-step fashion.

 You can find this tutorial in Spanish here: Cómo Probar El Empaque De Cabeza (2.4L Mitsubishi) (at: autotecnico-online.com).

 TIP 1:One of the tests for checking for a blown head gasket involves removing the radiator cap from the radiator and cranking the engine.
 If your vehicle starts and runs, you need do perform this test with a completely cold engine.

 A radiator cap should never be opened with a hot engine, or you run the risk of getting severely scalded by the hot coolant.
-Your Safety is your responsibility... so be careful, take all necessary safety precautions and use common sense.
+Be careful, take all necessary safety precautions and use common sense.

 The number one cause of a blown head gasket is engine overheating.
 As you may be already be aware, the engine will overheat due to:

 - No coolant in the engine (because it leaked out somewhere in the coolant system).

 - A bad thermostat.